Solutions

 Email autopilot

-Orca monitors your inbox in the background, classifies every email by priority, drafts replies for the ones that matter, and archives the ones that do not.
+Orca monitors your inbox in the background, classifies every email by priority, drafts replies for the ones that matter, and skips the ones that do not.
+Nothing is moved, deleted or marked as read.
 You review and send.
 That is it.

 When you will use this

-- Seven newsletters and notification emails arrive overnight.
-Orca archives them silently so your inbox shows only what needs action.
+• Seven newsletters and notification emails arrive overnight.
+Orca skips them silently so your review queue shows only what needs action.

 How it works